raotnameh/raotnameh.github.io/current_rf.md

-+ <font size="1em"> Note1: I take automatic speech recogntion (ASR) as an example to explain, because that's how I stumbled upon these problems (biased present in this article).
+> Note1: I take automatic speech recogntion (ASR) as an example to explain, because that's how I stumbled upon these problems (biased present in this article).
 But the problems are same in any system which uses DL as a core module function to learn the probability distribution over the output.
 I'm sorry if some of you are not able to connect to the example.
-If you wish to get a basic idea what ASR is please look at my other [post](https://raotnameh.github.io/2019/01/07/ASR/) on ASR. </font>
+If you wish to get a basic idea what ASR is please look at my other [post](https://raotnameh.github.io/2019/01/07/ASR/) on ASR.

-+ <font size="1em"> Note2: Preliminary Experiments are done on ASR system.</font>
+> Note2: Preliminary Experiments are done on ASR system.

 <!-- vim-markdown-toc GFM -->